neurobagel/documentation/docs/mr_proc/data_org.md

 ---

-mr_proc dataset consists of a specific directory structure to organize MRI and tabular data
+An `mr_proc` dataset consists of a specific directory structure to organize MRI and tabular data.

 ---